AtsushiNoritake/Noritake_etal_DCZexperiment/README.md

 * Noritake_etal_NatCommun_DCZ_Fig3bc_Coherence.m reproduces Fig. 3b and 3c (field-field coherence).
 * Noritake_etal_NatCommun_DCZ_Fig3de_Granger.m reproduces Fig. 3d and 3e (Granger predictability).

-Running each code will take less than 10 seconds under the below environments.
+Running each code will take less than 10 seconds.
+We have tested these codes on the following systems.

-## - Tested environment -
+## - Tested systems -
 The codes do not require non-standard hardware and have been tested on the following environments.
 - MATLAB version: 9.9.0.1857802 (R2020b) Update 7
 - Deep Learning Toolbox version: 14.1